Part 1: Aiming For Euphoria With ALA Chelation

 - If you have a child that needs chelation, you can join the Fight Autism And Win Facebook Group.
 Jan, co-author of the book of the same name above, moderates and should win an award for supporting members with such grace, generosity, and knowledge.

 - Cutler used to comment on a private Facebook Group and the community is actively moderated by people who use the protocol.
-It is difficult to search the FB page for info and a lot of newbies who have not read Cutler’s book ask basic questions there.
+It is difficult to search the FB page for info and a lot of newbies who have not read Cutler’s book ask basic questions.
 There are a a handful of moderators who interacted quite a bit with Cutler and work hard to maintain his legacy as best they can.
-They are extremely strict and might I say a few are quite rude in their attempt to be ACC purists.
+They are extremely strict and rude in their attempt to be ACC purists.

 - Prior to Facebook, Cutler posted in the Yahoo Group Frequent Dose Chelation & Adult Metal Chelation.
-Both groups were still active at the time I wrote this post but Yahoo Groups changed.
-(There was one specific moderator who knew a lot of history and Cutler-isms.
-Grateful for his input!
-I believe he is now a moderator on the Facebook Group)
+Both groups were still active at the time I originally wrote this post but Yahoo Groups changed.

 - Onibasu Forum is the forum that preceded the Yahoo Groups.
 It is read only but has a lot of Cutler’s original answers to questions about his protocol.
-(I actually prefer using this resource to hear words directly from the source.)
+(I prefer using this resource.)

 3. Service Providers